curtywang/ee5450-module1-hw2/README.md

 To get started, make sure all packages in `requirements.txt` are installed: `conda install --file requirements.txt`

 Then, open up `user_db.py` and `test_user_db.py`.
 The `UserDB` class consists of methods to create accounts and perform authentication checks.
-We will also modify `blackjack_db.py` so that the `AsyncBlackjackGameDB` class contains interfaces for adding and checking permissions through `UserDB`.
+I have modified `blackjack_db.py` so that the `AsyncBlackjackGameDB` class contains interfaces for adding a game owner through a `UserDB` object.
 Finally, we will modify `web_blackjack.py` with the paths below so that we can create user accounts and all game calls marked with `AUTH REQUIRED` are authenticated and restricted properly.

 To save time, we will not be creating sessions (logging whether a user is logged in or not).
 Instead, we will just request that every API call be authenticated; thus, you will be passing HTTP Basic authentication headers, which